alejandrogallo/ppl-supporting-information/README.md

 # `PSI4` calculations output #

-The stdout of `PSI4` calculations for the given set of molecules.
+The stdout of `PSI4` calculations for the given set of molecules is also included in this repository.
 For techncical reasons two independent calculations were necessary for the evaluation of the
 PPL-contribution and for the conventional CCSD(T) calculation.